Patrick Entat

 Patrick Entat (born 19 September 1964) is a French rugby league footballer who represented France at the 1995 World Cup.

 Playing career

 From the Sporting Olympique Avignon club in France, Entat made his début for the France in 1986.
 He went on to play in 34 test matches and captain the side.

-He spent several seasons in the English competition, playing for Hull F.C. in 1990/91 and Leeds in 1994/95.
+He spent several seasons in the English competition.
+He played for Hull FC in 1990–91, where he was part of the team that won the 1990–91 Premiership final, and for Leeds in 1994–95.
 In 1996 he was part of the inaugural Paris Saint-Germain squad that competed in the Super League.

 His last game for France was at the 1995 World Cup.

 Later years

 Entat later served as manager for Sporting Olympique Avignon, and in 2001/02 coached Carpentras XIII.